 In addition to physical tests, a physician may also use imaging tests to identify a herniated disc.
 The most common method of testing for a herniated disc is through the use of magnetic resonance imaging (MRI).
 However, it is important to note that a herniated disc cannot be identified using an x-ray.

-Without verifying your injuries, proving that you are entitled to compensation can be difficult.
+Without verifying your injuries, proving that you have entitlement to compensation can be difficult.
 Thus, testing and diagnosis are crucial steps in the settlement process.

 Our team of experienced personal injury attorneys has been helping accident victims for over thirty years.
 We have worked with thousands of clients to get them the compensation they deserve, and we are ready to fight to do the same for you.
 Contact us today for your free case evaluation to see how we can help.